Cobiro/wiremock-phpunit/README.md

 ### Configuration

-By default extension waits for 3 seconds for wiremock server.
+By default, extension waits for 3 seconds for wiremock server.
 If you need more time you can change it by setting environment variable `WIREMOCK_TIMEOUT`